recoilme/slowpoke/README.md

 **Motivation**

-Replace [Bolt](https://github.com/boltdb/bolt) with a simpler and more efficient engine: http://recoilmeblog.tggram.com/post/96
+Replace [Bolt](https://github.com/boltdb/bolt) with a simpler and more efficient engine.

+Slowpoke (from version 2.0) based on [pudge](https://github.com/recoilme/pudge)

 **How it works**